 When the centrifuge process is finished, the doctor or medical technician will remove the vial from the machine and prepare the PRP solution for injection.
 The speed and duration of centrifugation can vary.
 Therefore, the composition of PRP is affected by differences in centrifugation speed and time.

 Dr. Pradeep Adatrow is the owner of Advanced Dental Implant and TMJ Center.
-Advanced Dental Implant and TMJ Center has been voted Desoto’s Best Dental Practice for three consecutive years, and Dr. Adatrow was recently awarded the 2020 Patient Satisfaction Award by Dental Insider, the Internet's largest dentist directory.
-Dr. Adatrow has been a full- time Professor and Director at the University of Tennessee for 14 years prior to establishing this practice in Southaven in January of 2016.
-He is a Board Certified Dual specialist in Dentistry (Peridontology and Prosthodontics ) and has been instrumental in teaching hundreds of dental students, placed more than 10,000 implants and helped hundreds of patients suffering with TMJ disorders and Gum Diseases.
+Advanced Dental Implant and TMJ Center has been voted Desoto’s Best Dental Practice for five consecutive years, and Dr. Adatrow has been a full- time Professor and Director at the University of Tennessee for 14 years prior to establishing this practice in Southaven in January of 2016.
+He is a Board Certified Dual specialist in Dentistry (Periodontology and Prosthodontics) and has been instrumental in teaching hundreds of dental students, placed more than 10,000 implants and helped hundreds of patients suffering with TMJ disorders and Gum Diseases.

 Advanced Dental Implant and TMJ Center provides personalized and specialized care and sedation dentistry in Memphis TN, Germantown TN, Collierville TN, Bartlett TN, Cordova TN, West Memphis AR, Marion AR, Forest City AR, Brinkley AR, Southaven MS, Olive Branch MS, Hernando MS, Batesville MS, Senatobia MS, Holly Springs MS, Horn Lake MS, Clarksdale, MS. We have been successfully treating people from Desoto County, Shelby County, Tunica County, Marshall County, Tate County of Tennessee and Mississippi states.